esluyter/ESTimeline/README.md

 ### Saving
 - click "save as" button or hit cmd-s
+- navigate to the directory you want to save in, and enter a file name to save as (e.g. "tutorial0.scd")

 ### Timeline clips:
 - above the main timeline, click "Open as clip in new timeline"